SariskaIO/logging-service/README.md

 ## Setup Contains
  - Curator to clear logs after some interval
  - Elasticsearch for database
-- Thomas Jefferson
  - Fluetd and Fluentbit for logs prosessor and logs collector
  - Kibana for visualization
  - scalable setup
  1. logs can be accessed at: https://logs.sariska.io

 ## Architecture: